Moduli of polarised manifolds via canonical K\"ahler metrics: Preliminaries

 \section{Preliminaries}

-\subsection{Analytic Geometric Invariant Theory}
+\subsection{Analytic geometric invariant theory}

 Let $Z$ be a reduced Stein space with an action of a reductive group $G$.
 We are interested in taking a quotient of $Z$ by $G$; as usual the quotient will only represent \emph{polystable} orbits.
-A good summary of this theory can be found in \cite[Section 10]{ABB}.
+A good summary of this theory, namely that of analytic \emph{geometric invariant theory (GIT)}, can be found in \cite[Section 10]{ABB}.

 \begin{definition}\cite{GIT} We say that $p \in Z$ is \begin{enumerate}[(i)] \item \emph{polystable} if the orbit $G.p$ is closed, \item \emph{semistable} otherwise. \end{enumerate}

 \end{definition}

 The notion of a quotient we shall use is the following standard variant of the algebraic notion.